PudgyPoppins/caps/README.md

 		* flag nonprofits and networks that can't generate coordinates due to timeout errors with a reason there
 		* reports should probably be a separate model that has a many to many relationship with nonprofits and networks, and could be assigned or deleted
 * ## Later:
+	* When making the site look good, I'll probably have to override all of the forms with custom elements.
+See nonprofit_map and change all of that dom element creation stuff that I did.
 	* favicon
 	* write some general tests
 	* ordering networks/nonprofits based on distance to you: https://geopy.readthedocs.io/en/stable/#module-geopy.distance